jepusto/clubSandwich/cran-comments.md

 ## Resubmission

-This release provides methods to support models fitted with lm_robust() and lm_lin() from the estimatr package.
+This is a maintenance release, which corrects a few bugs occurring under esoteric circumstances with nlme::lme() models and metafor::rma.mv() models.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.